zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-99.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #99: Nonmember Interface Etiquette
+# Tip of the Week #99: Nonmember Interface Etiquette

 > Originally posted as totw/99 on 2015-06-24
 > Revised 2017-10-10